 Inside My Favorite Dream

 I stepped inside my favorite dream.
-As my first foot fell lightly on the crest a rooftop, my balance faltered.
+Immediately my foot fell lightly on the crest of a rooftop, and my balance faltered.
 I planted my second foot more firmly on the asphalt shingles of the descending slope.
 Then steadied my hold on the surroundings.
-Once steadied, my eyes roamed the world I just entered.
+Once steadied, my eyes roamed the world I had just entered.
 Approximately a second passed before I discovered I had successfully landed in the neighborhood where I grew up.

-The happiest days of my life appeared before me as I stared across the two rows of houses and the alleyway, which separated them.
+The happiest days of my life appeared before me as I stared across the two rows of houses and the alleyway separating them.
 Wide-eyed, I remembered walking atop that fence between the houses and building a fort inside the alley.
 I thought I heard the sound of children's laughter, and then my dream settled comfortably over my shoulders as the memories swelled inside my mind.

 As familiarity settled in, I found myself searching for that which I knew would be nearby.
 Then my eyes fell upon it.
-A sturdy basket, woven from small tree branches into a four-foot by two-foot frame to waist height.
-It sat atop the flat metal awning, which shielded our patio from the hot midday sun.
+A sturdy basket woven from small tree branches into a four-foot by two-foot floor, then up to waist height.
+It sat atop the flat, retractable aluminum awning shielding our patio from the hot midday sun.

-I shuffled my way down the roof's slope to the edge of the awning.
-Standing there, I felt my boyhood curiosity well inside me once more, and I bravely stepped out onto the corrugated metal.
+I shuffled my way down the roof's slope to the awning's edge.
+Standing there, I felt my boyhood curiosity surge inside me again, and I bravely stepped out onto the corrugated metal.
 I teetered as the metal creaked.
 Then, I remembered I was in a dream and wouldn't let myself be hurt.
 So, I ventured to the side of the basket.

-Then I found myself tugging with my arms desperately, changing the course of my flight.
-The basket lifted once more, and I took off like a shot.
-The wind brushed my hair flat atop of my head.
-When I leaned into the wind, the basket followed.
+Then I found myself tugging the sides of my craft until I changed the course of my flight.
+The basket lifted again, and I took off like a shot when I leaned into the wind.
+The gust of air brushed my hair flat atop my head.
+When I leaned into the wind again, the basket followed.
 When I lifted, it rose, and when my shoulders dropped, it fell.
-I soared through the heavens, past birds on the fly.
+I soared through the heavens, past birds in flight.
 I zoomed over treetops, loosening leaves to the ground.
-I was free, and without a tether to the Earth below, but my child-like innocence urged me on.
+I was free and without a tether to the Earth below, and my child-like innocence urged me on.
 The sky was mine and mine alone.

 I abandoned my worries to the wind that pushed my cheeks toward my ears, and I soared through the sky.
-Confidence swelled inside me as I flew above the blustery sky, then I banked over my shoulder toward the shrinking world below.
+Confidence swelled inside me as I flew above the clouds in the sky, then I banked over my shoulder toward the shrinking world below.
 I commanded my universe, so naught could do me harm.
-I zoomed toward a field plowed in rows, then lifted my chariot above the vineyards just before I crashed through the grapes.
-My flight guided by thought more than pulling and tugging, I found myself invincible, and alone in the heavens.
+I zoomed toward a field plowed in rows, then lifted myself above the vineyards just before I smashed through the grapes.
+My flight was guided by thought more than pulling and tugging, and I thought myself invincible, alone in the heavens.

 I had never felt so close to God during my waking hours, so I never wanted to leave.
-But, as with any dream, the curtain falls without notice, and a buzzing brought me crashing back to reality.
+But, a dream is a dream.
+The curtain fell without permission, as a sharp ringing brought me crashing back into reality.

 I reached for the alarm, slapping it into submission, and then tried desperately to return to my dream.
 I failed, and it dripped away as I rubbed reality back into my wakeful eyes.
-Then I found myself where I had been before I closed those eyes the night before.
+Then I found myself in the same place I had been when my eyelids dropped the night before.

-As I stepped from the shower, the light, streaming through the window, seemed brighter.
-Each breath of air seemed cleaner, even sweeter as it rolled across my tongue.
+I stepped from my shower and bathed in the warm light streaming through the window.
+Each breath of air seemed cleaner, even sweeter, as it rolled across my tongue.
 My mood was worry-free and cheerful to boot.
 I couldn't shake the smile from my face and couldn't remember from where it came.
 As I dressed, I heard a joyful tune and found that it ushered from my own lips as I whistled and hummed.
-The day brightened before me, and I actually looked forward to confronting it.
+The day brightened before me, and I looked forward to confronting it.

 I loved that dream, and I summoned it often.
-I swear, I will call on it to lead me into my forever dream someday.
+I will call on it to lead me into my forever dream—someday.